 Dr. Carl June studies mechanisms of lymphocyte activation that relate to immune tolerance and adoptive immunotherapy for cancer and chronic infection.
 In 2011, his research team published findings detailing a new therapy in which patients with refractory and relapsed chronic lymphocytic leukemia were treated with genetically engineered versions of their own T cells, CAR-Ts.
 The treatment has also now been used with promising results to treat children with refractory acute lymphoblastic leukemia.
 His work led to the development and commercialization of tisagenlecleucel, the first FDA-approved gene therapy.
 In the 1980s, his lab discovering the CD28 molecule as the major control switch for T cells.
 He has published more than 350 manuscripts and is the recipient of numerous prizes and honors, including election to the Institute of Medicine in 2012 and the American Academy of Arts and Sciences in 2014, the William B Coley award, the Richard V Smalley Memorial Award from the Society for Immunotherapy of Cancer, the AACR-CRI Lloyd J. Old Award in Cancer Immunology, the Philadelphia Award, the Taubman Prize for Excellence in Translational Medical Science, the Paul Ehrlich and Ludwig Darmstaedter Prize, the Novartis Prize in Immunology, the Karl Landsteiner Memorial award, the Debrecen Award and a lifetime achievement award from the Leukemia and Lymphoma Society.
 June received his Bachelor of Science in Biology from the United States Naval Academy and his M.D. from Baylor College of Medicine.

-M.D., Vice President of Early Phase Development and Immuno-oncology, Lilly Oncology
+M.D., Vice President of Early Phase Development and Immuno-oncology, Eli Lilly and Company

 Kimberly Blackwell is the Vice President of Early Phase Development and Immuno-oncology at Lilly Oncology.
 A graduate of Mayo Clinic Medical School, Dr. Blackwell was Professor of Medicine and Assistant Professor of Radiation Oncology at Duke University Medical Center.
 She has played a major role in developing therapies that represent revolutionary non-chemotherapy based approaches for treating breast cancer.
 Her clinical and research interests include various topics in breast cancer including endocrine therapy, novel HER2 therapies, breast cancer vaccines, and other experimental therapeutics.
 She has studied and served as the principal investigator on studies that led to regulatory approval of four cancer agents, including the first biosimilar treatment for cancer in the United States.
 Due to her leadership, she has received numerous awards, including the Duke University Distinguished Alumni in 2015 and TIME Magazine’s 100 Most Influential People in the World in 2013.
 Additionally, Dr. Blackwell is a recipient of the Young Investigator Award in breast cancer from the National Cancer Institute Specialized Program of Research Excellence and the Joseph Greenfield Award for Mentorship of Clinical Research.